Rooting trees¶

 The root_on_minimal_ancestor_deviation

-function in toytree
+function in toytree.mod

 calculates the MAD score and the root probabilities for each edge in the tree.
 By default these scores are stored as edge features on the returned tree.
 In addition, global score info can be returned by using return_stats=True